 Sleeping on Your Back

 If you choose to sleep on your back after back surgery, it’s important to keep your knees and hips bent and tuck a pillow (or even a rolled up blanket) under your knees.
 While it might feel comfortable to keep your arms over your head while sleeping, don’t do this reports John Hopkins, as this puts undue stress on your neck and shoulder.
 Depending on the location of your incision (particularly if at midline) however, you may find it painful initially to sleep on your back.

 - Limit daytime naps.
 While you may be fatigued, tired, and sleepy, it’s best not to nap too much during the day.
 If you do, you may not be able to sleep at night, and end up getting your days and nights mixed up in terms of normal sleeping patterns.

 - Consider elevating your upper back, shoulder, and head slightly.
 If you have an adjustable bed, this can easily be achieved.
 Or simply use pillows for desired elevation.

 - Use a medium firm pillow under your knees when sleeping on your back.

 - Sleep on a firm mattress, or medium-firm, but avoid sleeping on a too soft mattress after back surgery.
-Natural mattresses made from latex are great, as they can be customized for comfort.
+An organic latex mattress is great, as it can be customized for comfort.

 - Avoid sleeping on your stomach.
 When you sleep on your stomach, there is increased pressure on the bones in your back and increased pressure on the disk spaces, so you should avoiding sleeping face down after surgery on your back.